Frequently Asked Beekeeping Questions

 14. Should I Start With A Top Bar Hive Or Langstroth Hive?

-We believe new beekeepers should start with a traditional hive and only try a top bar hive after they have become more familiar with beekeeping.
+We believe new beekeepers should start with a traditional Langstroth type hive and only try a top bar hive or other types of hives after they have become more familiar with beekeeping.

 16. How Important Is It That I Take A Beekeeping Class?

 The more you know the better beekeeper you will be.
 We have a host of classes available all year.
 Taking a beekeeping class is so important for today's beekeeper.
 There have been lots of changes since grandpa kept bees.
 Without knowing how to keep bees today, you might lose your new hive quickly or the first winter.
 We are here to help.
 Our beekeeping classes are taught by Certified Master Beekeeper, David Burns.
 Be well informed before you start keeping bees by enrolling in one of our beekeeping classes.
 Click here to visit our class list in our new Training Center.
 We also offer all of our classes ONLINE, so you can watch our video classes from the comfort of your home.
 When you complete any of our six online courses and satisfactorily complete the worksheets and send them back to us, you will receive a certificate of achievement.